samuelgozlan/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 ## Considerations

-- **Billing efficiency:** Amplitude tracks event volume based on distinct events streamed out.
-If you send the same event to multiple event streaming destinations, it's counted once for billing.
+- **Billing efficiency:** Amplitude tracks event volume based on distinct events sent.
+If the same event is sent to multiple Event Streaming destinations, it's counted only once for billing.
-- **Latency target:** Amplitude aims for an end-to-end p95 latency of 60 seconds, with monitoring and alerts in place to support this target.
+- **Latency target:** Amplitude aims for an end-to-end p95 latency of 60 seconds, monitored and supported by alerts.
-- **Retry mechanism:** Amplitude addresses intermittent errors through in-memory retries with exponential backoff for initial sends.
-A robust retry pipeline attempts up to 10 times within a 4-hour window to handle retry errors.
-Amplitude applies this mechanism to all Event Streaming destinations.
+- **Retry mechanism:** Intermittent errors are addressed through in-memory retries with exponential backoff for initial sends.
+A robust retry pipeline attempts up to 10 times within a 4-hour window.
+This mechanism applies to all Event Streaming destinations.
-- **Streamlined monitoring and management:** The Event Streaming Debugger UI in Amplitude Data allows users to monitor pending retries and their progress.
-Expired payloads that exhaust retry attempts are shown within Amplitude.
-The UI provides insights into error categories and also offers samples of failed payloads for analysis.
+- S**treamlined monitoring and management:** The Event Streaming Debugger UI in Amplitude Data enables users to monitor pending retries, progress, and expired payloads.
+Insights into error categories and failed payload samples are provided for analysis.

 ## Limitations